UT Zoom and AI

 By default, meetings created on UT Zoom will require authentication for all participants and will not allow external accounts including AI bots.
 However, if you have disabled authentication requirements (or allowed non-UT Zoom accounts with "Sign in to Zoom" selected), you may receive Waiting Room notifications that a bot (such as OtterPilot) is requesting to be allowed in.

-Blocking AI bots from your public meetings and webinars
+Blocking external AI bots from your public meetings and webinars

 1. Go to your Zoom settings